geezorg/DocxConverter/README.md

 contains the converter and all of its dependencies (jar libraries).
 Double clicking the jar file will launch a user interface where fonts and files may be selected via mouse and menus.

+Output files will have the name "-Abyssinica" appended to it.
+The application uses the [Abyssinica SIL](http://software.sil.org/abyssinica/download/) font as a default for output.
+If you do not have the Aybssinica SIL font installed this will not be an issue, Microsoft Word will substitute for another font such as Nyala.

 ## Command Line Usage Examples